I would like to update my Jenkins instance to the latest release.

 - Operations Center: Is there a CloudBees Jenkins Operations Center (CJOC)?
 What is the version of the CJOC?
 Number of HA nodes for the CJOC?

-- Masters: Number of masters, versions of those masters, number of high availability nodes for each master
+- controllers: Number of controllers, versions of those controllers, number of high availability nodes for each master

 - Executors: Number of dedicated executors